 d.
 Upon successful execution, view the results in the console:

-- The Execution results section verifies that the execution succeeded.
+- The Execution results tab verifies that the execution succeeded.

 AWS Lambda automatically monitors Lambda functions and reports metrics through Amazon CloudWatch.
 To help you monitor your code as it executes, Lambda automatically tracks the number of requests, the latency per request, and the number of requests resulting in an error and publishes the associated metrics.

 a.
-Invoke the Lambda function a few more times by repeatedly clicking the Test button.
+Invoke the Lambda function a few more times by repeatedly choosing the Test button.
 This will generate the metrics that can be viewed in the next step.

 c.
 Scroll down to view the metrics for your Lambda function.
 Lambda metrics are reported through Amazon CloudWatch.
 You can leverage these metrics to set custom alarms.
 For more information about CloudWatch, see the Amazon CloudWatch Developer Guide.